 As explained above, technical cash flows are taken into account within the Solvency II best estimate liabilities.
-As a result, acquisition costs and insurance receivables that are included in the projected cash flows used for the calculation of technical provisions are not recognized separately in the EBS.
+As a result, insurance receivables that are included in the projected cash flows used for the calculation of technical provisions are not recognized separately in the EBS.